Oyvindkg/swiftydb/README.md

 ```

 #### Ignoring properties
-If your class contains properties that you dont want in your database, you can implement the `ignoredProperties()` method in the `Storable` protocol.
+If your class contains properties that you don't want in your database, you can implement the `ignoredProperties()` method in the `Storable` protocol.
-This method returns a set of property names which will be ignored.
+This method should return a set of property names which will be ignored.

 ```Swift
 class func ignoredProperties() -> Set<String> {